Click Below to Skip Ahead

 Central Asian Shepherd Dogs have few breeders in the United States.
 As a result, they are fairly rare and quite expensive.
-You can expect to pay anywhere from $1,500 to $2,000 for a puppy from a breeder.
 You should always do your homework when buying a puppy from a breeder.
 Don’t be afraid to ask questions about the breeder’s experience, the puppy’s parents, and any other information you want before taking your puppy home.

 It is also important to keep in mind that the cost of the puppy does not take into account the cost of keeping the dog healthy and happy.
-These are very large dogs who need plenty of food which you also need to account for when working out your Alabai dog price.
+These are very large dogs who need plenty of food which you also need to account for when working out your budget.
 They will also require training and a place to roam around.

 Temperament & Intelligence of the Central Asian Shepherd Dog